wyager/zfs-backup/README.md

   --most-recent INT        Keep most recent N snapshots --also-keep HISTORY...
 To keep 1 snapshot per month for the last 12 months,
                            use "12@1-per-month".
-To keep up to 10 snapshots a day, for the last 5 days, use "50@10-per-day", and so on.
+To keep up to 10 snapshots a day, for the last 10 days, use "100@10-per-day", and so on.
+To keep everything in the last 1.7 years, use "1.7-years".
 Can use day, month, year.
 Multiple of these flags will result in all the specified snaps being kept.
 This all works in UTC time, by the way.
                            I'm not dealing with time zones.
   --dry-run                Don't actually do anything, just print what's going
                            to happen
   --ignoring REGEX...
 Ignore snapshots with names matching any of these